-ImpactECS enables costing programs with a robust platform to handle three areas: centralize your unique business rules, integrate and connect relevant data from existing systems, and calculate answers fast with our supercharged calculation engine.
-ImpactECS makes it possible for you to create a foundational set of cost data at each step of the value chain to get deeper insights into the root causes of costs and identify opportunities to increase profits.
+ImpactECS enables costing programs with a robust platform to handle three areas: centralizing your unique business rules, integrating and connecting relevant data from existing systems, and calculating answers fast with our supercharged calculation engine.
+ImpactECS makes it possible for you to create a foundational set of cost data at each step of the value chain in order to get deeper insights into the root causes of costs and identify opportunities to increase profits.

 Recent events have taught finance and costing leaders that unpredictability is the new norm—making effective cost planning a necessity.
 Cost data impacts organizational decisions from quoting new business, selecting vendors and suppliers, planning production, and servicing customers.
 The most innovative teams have enabled costing models that generate planned, forecasted, historical, and simulated cost data to drive commercial and operational decisions.